einzruff/settings-configs/netgearR6300V2charter.md

 7. Type this:   burnboardid U12H240T00_NETGEAR
 8. Type this:   nvram set board_id=U12H240T00_NETGEAR
 9. Now just to be safe, reboot the router.
-10. You should be able to download the newest firmware for R6300V2 and install it now.
+10. You should be able to download the newest firmware for R6300V2 and flash it now.

 Ref: https://openwrt.org/toh/netgear/telnet.console